pfrazee/local/docs/apps/worker_protocol.md

 The process of a worker responding to a request is similar.
 It is as follows:

- - The 'httplRequest' message is received by the worker with the full request data.
+ - The 'httpRequest' message is received by the worker with the full request data.
  - It creates a `ServerResponse`, then passes it and the request to the application request handler.
  - The application fills the response object's headers with `writeHead`.
- - The worker replies to the original 'httplRequest' with the response headers.
+ - The worker replies to the original 'httpRequest' with the response headers.
  - A stream is created on the reply to pipe the 'write' stream to the environment.
  - When the response object is ended, the stream is closed.

 Workers aren't able to use `EventSource` in their namespace, so they also have to ask the environment to do it on their behalf.
 That works as follows:

  - An `EventStream` is created in the worker, and is ultimately returned by the function.
- - The worker sends an 'httplSubscribe' message to the environment with the full initializing request.
+ - The worker sends an 'httpSubscribe' message to the environment with the full initializing request.
- - It creates a stream out of that 'httplMessage', then sends the names of events it wishes to subscribe to.
+ - It creates a stream out of that 'httpSubscribe' message, then sends the names of events it wishes to subscribe to.
  - The environment replies to those subscription chunks with actual event occurances, which the Worker pipes to the `EventStream` it created.